grandeurdev/arduino-sdk/README.md

 ### Set Update Handlers

-Update handlers are the functions which are called when a device variable is updated on the cloud.
-The update could be from a user or the device itself.
-Without the handlers, your device would not be notified when a user turns it off from the webapp.
+Update handlers are the functions which are called when a device variable is updated on Grandeur.
+The update could be from an app or the device itself.
+Without the handlers, your device would not be notified when a user turns it on/off from the webapp.
-Here's how you can set update handlers in your sketch for the device's state stored in parms.
+Here's how you can set update handlers in your sketch for the device's state.

 ```cpp
 #include <Grandeur.h>